Running partners

 How Does Exercise Make You Happy?

-If you love a good gym session or follow an exercise program, you’ll notice how great you feel after each workout.
+If you love a good gym session or follow an exercise program, you’ve probably noticed how great you feel after each workout.

 Why is this?
-Well, exercising has many benefits for your mental and physical health!
-In fact, it’s one of the most effective ways to improve your mood and overall well-being.
+Well, exercising has many benefits for your physical and mental health!
+It’s one of the most effective ways to improve your mood and overall well-being.

 Let’s chat about all the ways exercise makes you happy and discuss how much exercise you need.